 When “Settings” is tapped, the system should take you to a screen where you can change various settings such as music and sound effect volume.

-While playing the game, Dragging the virtual joystick in the bottom right corner will cause the system to communicate with your character, making your character move.
+While playing the game, dragging the virtual joystick in the bottom right corner will cause the system to communicate with your character, making your character move.

-When the character picks up a weapon, the new button will appear “shoot” and you can click on the button.
+When the character picks up a weapon, the new button reading “Shoot” will appear, and you will be able click on the button to fire.

 System architecture

 There will be two main packages that Don’t Die will utilize, the state package and sprite package.
-The state package will be used to create different states and the sprite package will be used to create different characters in the game.
+The state package will be used to create different states, and the sprite package will be used to create different characters in the game.
 The state package will consist of different classes that will be used to play the actual game, while the sprite package will consist of character interactions, items, and attributes.

 The system architecture of Don’t Die will be a stack of different states.
-We will have classes of different states that will be needed, such as a menu state, play state, pause state, ect.
-Each state will have different purposes; PlayState will be the actual game being played.
-MenuState will simply be the menu.
-GameStateManger is essential because this class is the controller of all the states.
+We will have classes of different states that will be needed, such as a menu state, play state, pause state, etc. Each state will have different purposes: PlayState will be the actual game being played.
+MenuState will be the menu of choices.
+GameStateManager is essential because this class is the controller of all the states.
 Whatever state is on top of the stack will be the state the game is in.

-In the Don’t Die PlayState there will be our playable character, items.
-Coins, and a boss character, which all fall under the sprite package.
-Our main character class will have simple movement up and down and eternally progressing left to right, alongside health.
-The item class will contain a list of different possible items that the playable character can use to damage the boss character.
-The Boss class will contain a sprite object that will move up and down with AI, that will project objects at the playable character that will deal damage.
+The Don’t Die PlayState will track our playable character, items, coins, and an enemy character, which all fall under the sprite package.
+Our main Character class will have simple movement up and down and eternally progressing left to right, alongside health.
+The Item class will contain a list of different possible items that the playable character can use to damage the enemy.
+The Enemy class will contain a sprite object that will move up and down with AI that will project objects at the playable character to deal damage.

 System requirements specification

-Should be able to run on Android and iOS.

 Must run on Android 5.0 and up.

-Must run on iOS 11 and up.

-Should start up relatively quick.
+Should start up relatively quickly.

 Game should be developed using Android Studio.

-Game should never lag or freeze up.
+Game should never lag or freeze.

-Game should be developed using Android Studio.

 System should not communicate with outside servers.

 User will not need to make an online account.